Renfrewshire Council

 • Funeral Payment (Northern Ireland)

-Find out how to apply for funeral support payment on the MyGov.Scot website.
+Find out about Funeral Support Payment on the MyGov.Scot website.

 Benevolent funds

-Benevolent funds are charitable funds, trusts and societies established by trades, professions, religious institutes, armed/civilian services, charities or members of local communities.
-They may be able to help you towards the cost of arranging a funeral.
+Benevolent funds are charitable funds, trusts and societies established by trades, professions, religious institutes, armed or civilian services, charities or members of local communities.

 Estates of the deceased

-The Council does not hold any information on the value of the estate of the deceased person.
+We do not hold any information on the value of the estate of a deceased person.